Experience the magic of this ancient art form!

 Payment due by date of class using cash, PayPal or ApplePay

 Prerequisite for All Other Classes

 Come experience the freedom of painting with encaustic wax.
 This medium’s luminous qualities will have you hooked in no time.
-Students will learn about studio and propane torch safety; be introduced to supplies and history of the encaustic medium.
-Demonstrations and instruction of various brush and fusing techniques and texture building will be followed with time for students to create their own artwork.
+Students will learn about studio and propane torch safety, and are introduced to supplies and history of the encaustic medium.
+Demonstrations and instruction of various brush, fusing techniques and texture building, followed with time for students to create their own artwork.

 Beautiful and vibrant, alcohol inks blend and dance on an encaustic surface, and although fast drying, reactivate with a little rubbing alcohol.
 Come play - you will be delighted with your results.
 Students will learn techniques mixing alcohol inks and encaustic paint.